the7dorks/the7dorks.github.io/_posts/2021-12-12-build-day-fitting-the-backboard-in-18-bracing-the-lift.md

 ###### Test

-After the changes to the ring intake to make it fit in 18, it fails most of the time :(
+After the changes to the ring intake to make it fit in 18, it fails most of the time.
+13/30 Rings were scored on the branch.

 ##### Conveyor-2.1.5